24Slides/laravel-saml2/README.md

 - **Logout URL** — Identity Provider Logout URL
 - **x509 certificate** — The certificate provided by Identity Provider in **base64** format
 - **Metadata** — Custom parameters for your application needs
+- **SP Entity ID override** — Optional; if provided, this overrides the auto-generated SP Entity ID

 #### Default routes